senadev42/testTaskServer/Readme.md

 ## Installation

-To run the application on your machine, you need to have Node.js and MongoDB installed.
+To run the application on your machine, you need to have Node.js and MongoDB installed (or you can use Atlas).
+Additionally, you will have to make a free account [here](https://rapidapi.com/wirefreethought/api/geodb-cities/) and get an api key.
 Then, follow these steps:

 1. Clone the repository to your local machine using the command: